City of Wichita does not anticipate pools opening until 2021

 WICHITA, Kan.
-(KSNW) The City of Wichita tells KSN Tuesday it does not anticpitate opening pools and splash pads until 2021.
+(KSNW) – The City of Wichita tells KSN Tuesday it does not anticipate opening pools and splash pads until 2021.

 City officials say it comes down to three factors, budget, safety and making future improvements.